devlato/goatse/README.md

 goatse
 ======

-console util samne as cowsay but with text inside the extended goatse anus
+console util similar to cowsay but with text inside the extended goatse anus